TIMELINE: A story of coffee

 Me: Very, very seriously.

-Due mainly to the super intellectual achievements of Galileo and Newton, the Age of Enlightenment (Reason) begins in W Europe (until 1789), with coffeehouse and salon thinkers (philosophers) challenging the authority of the Church and promoting reason and individualism.
+Due to the intellectual achievements of diverse personalities, like Galileo and Newton, the Age of Enlightenment (Reason) begins in western Europe, with coffeehouse and salon thinkers (philosophers) challenging the authority of the Church and government and promoting reason and individualism.

 18th century